pratikpakhale/twitter-threads-finder/README.md

 # Twitter User's Threads Finder

-A simple nodejs application to find the threads of a user.
+A simple nodejs project to find the threads of a user.

 ## Run Locally